Men's Division Competition Rules

 7. a.
 Players who are registered with a team in the OCSL Men's Premier Division or any division higher that this on the Ontario Soccer pyramid are not eligible to play in the NCISL men's division.

 7. b.
-Players who are registered with a team in the OCSL Women's Premier Division or any division higher than this on the Ontario Soccer pyramid are not eligible to play in the NCISL men's division 3 or 4.
+Players who are registered with a team in the OCSL Women's Premier Division or any division higher than this on the Ontario Soccer pyramid are not eligible to play in the NCISL men's division 3.

 Rule 5: NUMBER OF PLAYERS AND SUBSTITUTIONS